unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 ---
 section: Docs
 subsection: Development
-chapter: Quick Start
+chapter: Getting Started
-topic: Quick Start
+topic: Quick Start Example Workflow
-permalink: docs/development/quick-start/quickstart/
+permalink: docs/development/getting-started/quick-start/
 layout: submenu
 ---

-# Quick Start Guide #
+# Quick Start Example Workflow #

 This guide, which provides a short tutorial on the process of creating and configuring an Aperture Tiles project, covers the following topics: